lvgl/blog/_posts/2019-07-23-micropython-pure-display-driver.md

 It's easy to include too many functions/structs in an API.
 That's because a public C API might include private headers, which are not usually used by the user.
 But the script doesn't know that and takes every function/struct/enum from the preprocessed file.
-To overcode this you can either
+To overcome this you can either
 - Disable some of the includes (by defining some include guard, for example)
-- Or write a seperate C API header file that delegates calls to the real API. (the calls would be on the C file which is not considered by the script).
+- Or write a separate C API header file that delegates the calls to the real API. (the calls would be on the C file which is not considered by the script).
 This requires more work but has the advantage of letting you control the API and make it more "python-friendly".

 Another thing to take into account is that C macros are not handled by the Binding Script, because it analyzes the preprocessed file.